 1. Modifications in partial withdrawal limits

 The new IRDAI regulations now permit the policyholders to withdraw 25% of their ULIP fund thrice during their policy duration.
-However, the withdrawal is possible only if you need money to treat critical illnesses, pay for children’s weddings or higher education, and constructor purchase residential properties.
+However, withdrawal is possible only if you need money to treat critical illnesses, pay for children’s weddings or higher education, and construct or purchase residential properties.
 Also, you can avail of this offering only if your ULIP has completed the lock-in tenure of five years.

-Now that you know about the new ULIP regulations and how they can be advantageous for you, it is time to purchase a policy that meets your needs.
-Using a ULIP calculator will help you compare different plans and find the right one.
+Now that you know about the new ULIP regulations and how they can benefit you, it is time to purchase a policy that meets your needs.
+A ULIP calculator will help you compare plans and find the right one.

 Previous articleHow To Make Your Signage Stand Out